x-govuk/govuk-prototype-components/docs/masthead.md

 It should appear directly below the header, and take up the full width of the page.

-To ensure there is no gap between the header and the masthead, create a modifier class to remove the bottom border from the header:

-{{ appExample({
-  example: "masthead-below-header"
-}) }}

 If your service uses [the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), this should appear directly above the masthead:

 {{ appExample({